 Here's What's New in iOS 17 for Wallet and Apple Pay

-In a video released today, Apple has outlined several improvements coming to the Wallet app and Apple Pay with iOS 17.
+In a WWDC 2023 video released in June, Apple outlined several improvements coming to the Wallet app and Apple Pay with iOS 17.
 The software update is currently in beta and will be released to the public later this year for the iPhone XS and newer.

 A major redesign for the Wallet app that was rumored ahead of WWDC never materialized, with only modest changes made in iOS 17.